 Nasal obstruction is a very common problem that can result in snoring, mouth breathing and limited ability to exercise.
 There are many reasons why your nasal breathing could be limited.
-Septorhinoplasty can improve the function of the nasal airway and improve a person’s breathing.
-A thorough examination by an expert septorhinoplasty surgeon can reveal the causes of nasal obstruction and potential remedies.
+Septorhinoplasty can improve the function of the nasal airway, improve a person’s breathing and quality of life.
+A thorough examination by an expert septorhinoplasty surgeon can reveal the causes of nasal obstruction.

-Incisions are typically placed inside the nostrils.
+Incisions are most often “hidden” inside the nostrils.
 However, on occasion, an incision across the base of the nose is required.
-This incision is usually very difficult to see once you’ve healed.
+These incisions are very difficult to see once they’ve healed.
 Delicate sutures are used to close all of these incisions and do not require removal.
 Most patients will require either delicate tapes or a nasal splint to minimize swelling of the nose following surgery.
 These will be removed during the first week following surgery.
 Dr. Weber does not use any nasal packing or uncomfortable material inside the nose during your recovery.